sogko/go-wordpress/README.md

 ## Test
+__Note:__
+Before running the tests, ensure that you have set up your test environment

 ### Prerequisites
 - Wordpress 4.x
 - WP-API plugin
 - WP-API's BasicAuth plugin (for authentication)

+### Setting up test environment
+- Install prequisits (see above)
+- Import [./test-data/go-wordpress.wordpress.2015-08-23.xml](./test-data/go-wordpress.wordpress.2015-08-23.xml) to your local test Wordpress installation
+- Upload at least one media to your Wordpress installation (Admin > Media > Upload)

 ## Running test

 ```bash